• FAQ

 Any cocaine user can tell you that the high they experience is powerful, yet short-lived.
 The intense euphoria that keeps drawing them back to the drug only lasts between 5 and 30 minutes before wearing off.
 However, the effects on one’s brain, body, and emotions can last a lifetime.

-Read on to learn more about how cocaine affects your system and what you can do to break free of a dangerous cocaine addiction.
+Read on to learn more about how cocaine affects your system and what you can do to break free of dangerous cocaine addiction.

 How Cocaine Affects Your Brain